Page cover image

 The Design Tokens Community Group (DTCG) hosts a Token specification on the W3C community group pages for web standards.
 Although it's in draft form, the tools and technologies working with Design Tokens are trying to align with the W3C DTCG specification.

-The W3C DTCG specification does not recognize Border Width as an and instead has defined Dimension Token as the preferred token for size-related design decisions.
+The W3C DTCG specification does not recognize Border Width as an 'official token type' and instead has defined Dimension Token as the preferred token for size-related design decisions.

 If we want to fully align with the spec, it requires Tokens Studio to phase out the Border Width Token.
 However, we believe the choice should be yours!